dlang-community/awesome-d/README.md

 *D related Aritcles.*

 * [Purity in D](http://klickverbot.at/blog/2012/05/purity-in-d/) - An article that explains the design principles behind D's purity feature.
-* [Hidden treasures in the D standard library](http://nomad.so/2014/08/hidden-treasure-in-the-d-standard-library/) - An article talking about several useful functions and templates in phobos.
+* [Hidden treasures in the D standard library](http://nomad.so/2014/08/hidden-treasure-in-the-d-standard-library/) - An article talking about several useful functions and templates in Phobos.
 * [Porting D Runtime to ARM](https://github.com/JinShil/D_Runtime_ARM_Cortex-M_study) - A study about porting a minimal D runtime to ARM Cortex-M preprocessors.

 ## Package Management